gabeklein/expressive-mvc/README.md

 };
 ```

-Now, we simply define those props from outside!
+Now, we can define these props from outside!
 ```jsx
 const SayHello = () => (
   <HappyBirthday